dasaria/CSx278-2018-Asgn-5-Dasari/README.md

 Implementation can only begin once the software design is finalized.
 This will require outlining the framework of the project and then creating the specific implementations for different actions required by the project.
 This should simply be a realization of the software design, so actual coding should not take as much time.
 Debugging may take a little longer, however.
 Implementation should be done to have efficient, clean, and commented code.
 Implementation is where risks such as memory leaks and storage issues can be avoided.

 * Testing (2 days) -
 This is important to ensure that the implementation was done correctly.
 This minimizes the bugs that will be deployed with the first iteration of this project.
-More importantly, testing ensures that all functionality
+More importantly, testing ensures that all functionality works as expected, such that the minimum viable product is successful.

 * Maintenance (continuous, N/A) -
 For the current state of this project, maintenance will require having a point of contact that understands the code and can possibly fix small bugs.
 Having maintenance decreases the risk of an obsolete project if one part doesn’t work right after deployment (although testing should ensure this doesn’t happen).